maciej-galuszka/react-task-tracker/README.md

 # Task Tracker 📝
-A simple, minimalistic task tracker built with **React**.
+Task Tracker v2 – a modern, minimalistic task management application built with React.

-This is **version 2** of the project – originally built with vanilla JavaScript, now refactored into React.
-In this version, additional features were added:
-- 📅 due date for tasks
-- 🔼 task priority
-- ↕️ filtering & sorting options
+This is the second iteration of the project, fully refactored from vanilla JavaScript into React, introducing enhanced functionality and a more structured codebase.
+Key features in this version include:

+📅 Due Dates: Assign deadlines to tasks for better time management

+🔼 Task Priority: Set priorities to organize your workload

+↕️ Filtering & Sorting: Quickly find and order tasks based on status, date, or priority

-- 🧹 ability to clear all tasks
+🧹 Clear All Tasks: Remove all tasks at once for a fresh start

-The project allows you to create tasks, mark them as completed, delete them, sort them, and clear all – all in a clean and responsive interface.
-Tasks are stored in **localStorage**, so they stay after you reload the page.
+The app allows users to create, complete, delete, and organize tasks within a clean and responsive interface.
+Tasks are persistently stored in localStorage, ensuring data remains even after page reloads.

+Built for efficiency and simplicity, Task Tracker v2 helps you stay organized and on top of your daily tasks.

 ---